DoebelnAtz/hiisi_frontend/README.md

 When styling colors in css, use variables found in ./src/App/base.css this way, if we decide to use another color palette we don't have to change it in every .css file.

+css rules should be ordered alphabetically by order of specificity

+    id rules
+    class rules
+    element rules

 <h3>Resources:</h3>